 - Inability to fly

 To reduce your risk of exposure to a rabid bat:

 - Avoid picking up or touching bats.
 If you must, do not handle them with bare hands (use gloves or plastic bags).

-- Keep your pets rabies vaccinations up-to-date.
+- Keep your pets' rabies vaccinations up-to-date.
 A bat is often discovered when a family pet has been found playing with it.
 If the bat tests positive for rabies and the pet is not vaccinated, it is recommended that the pet be euthanized.
-Otherwise the pet must be placed under strict quarantine at an acceptable location for 6 months and observed for signs of rabies infection.
+Otherwise the pet must be vaccinated within 96 hours or exposure and placed under strict quarantine for 4 (dogs and cats) to 6 (ferrets and livestock) months and observed for signs of rabies infection.